PatrickMcGuinness/DeepDoctor/README.md

 Reference papers to be used include:
 Medical Vectors -
-* Y. Choi, Y. Chiu, D. Sontag.
-Learning Low-Dimensional Representations of Medical Concepts.
+* Learning Low-Dimensional Representations of Medical Concepts.
+Y. Choi, Y. Chiu, D. Sontag.
 To appear in Proceedings of the AMIA Summit on Clinical Research Informatics (CRI), 2016.
 The  embeddings and open-source code to reproduce the results are available at http://clinicalml.org and on github at https://github.com/clinicalml/embeddings.

-* Edward Choi, Mohammad Taha Bahadori, Elizabeth Searles, Catherine Coffey, Michael Thompson, James Bost, Javier Tejedor-Sojo, Jimeng Sun Multi-layer Representation Learning for Medical Concepts.
+* Multi-layer Representation Learning for Medical Concepts.
+Edward Choi, Mohammad Taha Bahadori, Elizabeth Searles, Catherine Coffey, Michael Thompson, James Bost, Javier Tejedor-Sojo, Jimeng Sun.
 Proceeding KDD '16 Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining Pages 1495-1504.

-* Zhengping Che, Yu Cheng, Zhaonan Sun, Yan Liu.
-Exploiting Convolutional Neural Network for Risk Prediction with Medical Feature Embedding.
+* Exploiting Convolutional Neural Network for Risk Prediction with Medical Feature Embedding.
+Zhengping Che, Yu Cheng, Zhaonan Sun, Yan Liu.
 NIPS 2016 Workshop on Machine Learning for Health (ML4HC).

+* RETAIN: Interpretable Predictive Model in Healthcare using Reverse Time Attention Mechanism.
+Edward Choi, Mohammad Taha Bahadori, Andy Schuetzy, Walter F. Stewarty, Jimeng Sun.

+* Deep EHR: A Survey of Recent Advances in Deep Learning Techniques for Electronic Health Record (EHR) Analysis.
+Benjamin Shickel1, Patrick J. Tighe2, Azra Bihorac3, and Parisa Rashidi.

 Some high-level/basic primers on the topic of word vectors and how CNNs use vector representations to perform classification: